Fire Safety in Rented Property15-08-2019 | Damaged Property

 Carbon monoxide alarms act as a warning system within the property to alert the tenant in case of a fire.
 It also detects carbon monoxide – as the name suggests – which is known as a silent killer.
 This gas finds its way into a house through a few different seemingly harmless sources and even in small doses, carbon monoxide can be really dangerous.

-Generally speaking, a carbon monoxide alarm is only needed by law in England in any room with a solid fuel burning appliance, such as a coal fire or wood burning stove.
-It’s good practice however to install one in your property, regardless of whether it features a solid fuel burning appliance.
+Generally speaking, a carbon monoxide alarm is only needed by law in England in any room with a solid fuel-burning appliance, such as a coal fire or wood-burning stove.
+It’s good practice however to install one in your property, regardless of whether it features a solid fuel-burning appliance.
 They’re not at all expensive and they provide the peace of mind that you’ll never end up in a horrible carbon monoxide poisoning situation.

 The overriding principle when it comes to tenant safety is to be able to prove that you’ve done everything that could reasonably be expected of you to protect your tenant.
-There’s a lot of things that you can implement to help prevent a fire.
+There are a lot of things that you can implement to help prevent a fire.
 A good place to start is to carry out your fire risk assessment.
 Identify fire hazards within the premises, identify the people at risk and evaluate the potential risks.
 Then, remove or reduce these risks if possible and if not, protect against the remaining risks.
 Record what you’ve done and inform your tenants on what they should do in the event of a fire, making sure they are as clued up as possible.
 Repeat this process annually, taking into consideration any new regulations and changes.
 Claiming ‘I didn’t know’ to an enforcement officer or in a court is not going to work at all well in your defence.

 It’s a good idea to keep an inventory of items that you’ve provided in the property.
 You could do all you can to make sure that everything in there is fire resistant, but all it takes is for your tenant to put something that isn’t fire resistant in a high-risk area and you’ve got yourself a situation.
 Keeping an inventory means that if something was to happen, you can prove that it wasn’t your fault.
-If you’re up for going above and beyond, make sure there’s functioning smoke alarms in any rooms used for daytime living, including hallways and landings.
+If you’re up for going above and beyond, make sure there are functioning smoke alarms in any rooms used for daytime living, including hallways and landings.
 Install a heat alarm in the kitchen and make sure that all alarms are interlinked.
 That way, you’ll be seen as doing as much as possible to keep your tenants safe.
 Education is everything when it comes to fire safety.
 If you’re not confident enough to carry out your own risk assessment, have a qualified Fire Risk Assessor come in and do the checks for you to relieve the burden.
 Sometimes, a bad situation can’t be avoided, no matter how careful you are.
-Your tenants may not be the ones who understand or follow the rules, but all you can do is your best to ensure that the property as safe as possible from fire risks and hazards.
+Your tenants may not be the ones who understand or follow the rules, but all you can do is your best to ensure that the property is as safe as possible from fire risks and hazards.